Abbhantara Jataka (#281)

 The Bodhisatta was once a spirit of the air.
-A poor woman wanted to wear special clothes to a festival and she convinced her husband to break into the royal park to steal some safflower for dyeing them.
-He was caught and impaled, and as he died he muttered that his greatest pain was not being able to see his wife in beautiful new clothes.
+A poor woman wanted to wear special clothes to a festival, and she convinced her husband to break into the royal park to steal some safflower for dyeing them.
+He was caught and killed.
 He told a crow to send her a final message.
-The Bodhisatta saw all of this happen.
+The Bodhisatta saw all this happen.

 The Bodhisatta was once an ascetic.
-Some carefree, frivolous ascetics who lived near him had a pet monkey that was as vulgar as they were.
+Some carefree ascetics who lived near him had a pet monkey that was as vulgar as they were.
 The Bodhisatta talked to the monkey and made him behave.

 The Bodhisatta was once Indra, king of the gods.
-A wolf decided to follow the holy-day precepts, but the Bodhisatta proved that the wolf was weak-willed by taking the form of a goat, which the wolf tried to kill and eat.
+A wolf planned to follow the precepts for the holy day, but the Bodhisatta proved that the wolf was weak-willed by taking the form of a goat, which the wolf tried to kill and eat.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547